-4-6-5a 4-6-3 5-9-1; 5-13-4 Interference by a competitor.
-Interference by a non-competitor (violator's teammate may also be DQ'd) Jostles, impedes, bumps, trips, cuts across or obstructs and competitor.
+4-6-5a Interference by a competitor.
+4-6-3 Interference by a non-competitor (violator's teammate may also be DQ'd) 5-9-1; 5-13-4 Jostles, impedes, bumps, trips, cuts across or obstructs and competitor.
 Direct contact is not necessary.
 Any action that causes runner to break stride/lose momentum is illegal.
 5-12-1 Impedes another runner in a lane race.
 5-9-1 A lapped runner in a distance race shall not impede those passing him/her 5-9-1 Veers to the left or right to impede a challenging runner or forces a challenging runner to run a greater distance.
 5-9-1 Tries to force way between two leading runners and impedes progress of one or both.
 4-6-5 Illegal aid or assistance.
 4-6-5g Receiving assistance from another person.
 Note that it is no longer a disqualification for the person giving assistance if no medical aid is readily available and no advantage is gained.